DrowningToast/bloodalert/README.md

 npm run setup
 ```

-or run the following command if you got Yarn already installed
+or run the following command if you got pnpm already installed

 ```
 pnpm run setup